pisilinux/project/package-manager-pds/help/en/main_help.rst

 Package Manager
 ---------------

-**Package Manager** is used to search, install or upgrade packages from Pardus package repository.
+**Package Manager** is used to search, install or upgrade packages from Pisi Linux package repository.
 It's a handy and usable tool to manage your packages in an easy way.